CorruptComputer/ProtonDB-Tags/README.md

 Please keep in mind that Linux Native games shouldn't be categorized.

-If anything is still not working you can open an issue here, or join the ProtonDB Discord server (link is at the top of this README).
+If anything is still not working you can open an issue here, or join the ProtonDB to Steam Library Discord server (link is at the top of this README).
-Questions regarding this tool can be asked in #protondb-discussion or in #off-topic.
 Please respect the rules of the server if you join!